Medical content reviewed by Dr. Shatha Atiya | Updated on December 16, 2022

 - Lung-related problems

-Patients that do not follow their doctor’s advice are most likely to experience the downsides of a medical marijuana regimen.
+Patients who do not follow their doctor’s advice are most likely to experience the downsides of a medical marijuana regimen.
 Therefore, patients should seek an expert’s opinion before using medical marijuana to treat their condition.

 If traditional epilepsy medication proves ineffective for you, then medical marijuana is certainly an alternative to consider.
 Remember, speaking to a qualified medical marijuana doctor before making your decision is necessary.
 Who knows?
 Maybe medical marijuana might work for you.